The Pathways for the Future Program

 Your personal information is disclosed to our program partners for linkage purposes during the creation of the Pathways dataset.
 This is done securely by The Centre for Health Record Linkage (CHeReL) and the ABS and your personal information is kept separate from the rest of the data.
 More information on the linkage process can be found here.

-If you wish to have your data removed from the 2022 refresh and future data refreshes, please complete this short online form by 30 November 2022.
+The online form to withdraw your data will open again before the next refresh, which is currently planned for the second half of 2023.
 If you have previously asked to have your data withdrawn from the Pathways dataset, your data will also be removed from the next refresh, so you do not need to complete this form again.

 If you have any questions about the Pathways program, you can contact the team at Pathways.Project@det.nsw.edu.au.